 A study looking at 84 migrant households in Bangladesh shows that loan repayment, household consumption, investment, exchange rate leverage, and social contributions are some of the common reasons for remittances to Bangladesh.

 Education in Bangladesh is free and compulsory for the first 12 years of learning.
 That said, private learning institutions usually give a much better quality of education than the public system.
-This phenomenon makes Bangladeshis in the diaspora to send money home to help their families access quality private school education.
+This phenomenon makes Bangladeshis in the diaspora send money home to help their families access quality private school education.

-With all the incentives in place, various channels of sending money, and the minimal requirements to send and receive money in Bangladesh, there is no reason why you should not take the advantage to build your investments and care for your loved ones.
+With all the incentives in place, various channels of sending money, and the minimal requirements to send and receive money in Bangladesh, there is no reason why you should not take advantage to build your investments and care for your loved ones.

 Finding a specialist transfer provider that matches your needs can be time-consuming.
 We have narrowed down the list to three options to save you time and help you find a suitable company.
 Each of these companies is an excellent choice for sending money to Bangladesh.

 Using Wise to send money to Bangladesh is an easy process.
 You can register for a new account within minutes, and the verification process is simple if you have your documents ready.
 The user interface is easy to understand because of the simple design.
 Also, hints are provided to help you decide between the options and how features work.

 The low fees and competitive currency conversion rates are key strengths of using Wise.
 They match the mid-market rate for most currency pairs.
 Also, you can get physical and digital cards to pay for goods.
 Digital cards are free and allow you to start shopping right away.

 Instarem provides simple and fast money transfers to Bangladesh.
 They charge low transfer fees of 0.25-1%, which means you will save money compared with most bank transfers.
 Also, you are guaranteed the best FX rates since they have a 0% margin policy.